People that master skills look terrifying to newcomers, but they also get the job finished sooner 😅

 Choosing a language isn’t all that hard.

 Usually this choice will be easy — it’s a matter of picking one or two languages that you’re most comfortable with.
-This usually relates to how many years of experience you have, and if you have none or if all you’ve done so far is college handouts, take a good look at this picture:
+This usually relates to how many years of experience you have, and if you have none or if all you’ve done so far is college handouts, take a good look at this post's picture above☝️which is a picture of Batman's utility belt.

 If you wanted to put batarangs on this utility belt for each language and tool you know very well, it becomes quite obvious that only a few can fit.
 This advice is valid even for experienced front-end developers, which some times get lost in the ocean of frameworks that are out there in the wild wild web.